How Long Does Probate Take in Florida? A Step-by-Step 2026 Timeline

 Do all heirs have to agree to sell during probate?

 It depends on the will and the type of administration.
 In most cases the personal representative has authority to sell on behalf of the estate.
 Disagreements among heirs can slow things down but don't always block a sale — we've handled estates where the personal representative proceeded with court approval.
+If heirs are split, see our guides to selling an inherited house with multiple heirs and what happens when one heir refuses to sell.

 Have a Tampa Bay probate property to sell?